 Extraordinary Ministers of Holy Communion should receive sufficient spiritual, theological, and practical preparation to fulfill their role with knowledge and reverence.
 In all matters they should follow the guidance of the diocesan bishop (Norms for the Distribution and Reception of Holy Communion Under Both Kinds for the Dioceses of the United States of America, NDRHC, no. 28).
 When recourse is had to Extraordinary Minister of Holy Communion, especially in the distribution of Holy Communion under both kinds, their number should not be increased beyond what is required for the orderly and reverent distribution of the Body and Blood of the Lord.
 In all matters such Extraordinary Ministers of Holy Communion should follow the guidance of the diocesan bishop (IBID).

 All ministers of Holy Communion should show the greatest reverence for the Most Holy Eucharist by their demeanor, their attire, and the manner in which they handle the consecrated bread or wine.
 Should there be any mishap–as when, for example, the consecrated wine is spilled from the chalice–then the affected “area . . . should be washed and the water poured into the sacrarium [ GIRM, 280].”
 (NDRHC, 29).

-In addition to assisting the priests and deacons on Sundays and Holy Days of Obligation with the distribution of Holy Communion, Extraordinary Ministers of Holy Communion are entrusted with ministering to patients at Fair Oaks Hospital, Sunrise Assisted Living at Fair Oaks, Dulles Health & Rehabilitation Center, The Crossings at Chantilly, Arbor Terrace Fairfax in Chantilly and at home.
+In addition to assisting the priests and deacons on Sundays and Holy Days of Obligation with the distribution of Holy Communion, Extraordinary Ministers of Holy Communion are entrusted with ministering to patients at Fair Oaks Hospital, Sunrise Assisted Living at Fair Oaks, Dulles Health & Rehabilitation Center, Harmony at Chantilly, Arbor Terrace Fairfax in Chantilly and at home.
 For more information, please contact Deacon Paul Ochenkowski at 703-773-2004.